majn/telegram-purple/README.md

 #### Windows

-Eion Robb provides a binary for Windows users:
+We provide an installer for Windows users:

-1. Download and execute the setup from http://eion.robbmob.com/telegram/
+1. Download and execute the corresponding setup from https://github.com/majn/telegram-purple/releases
 2. Restart Pidgin

-From 1.4.0 onwards, we also offer an installer from the [releases page](https://github.com/majn/telegram-purple/releases).
+3. If not detected, restart pidgin again

-This installer is built in a different way, and may still have some issues.
+This installer is built in a different way than previous builds (specifically, by Eion Robb http://eion.robbmob.com/telegram/), and may still have some issues.

+Specifically, the installer is compressed, so if you have an overzealous anti-virus installed, the installer may get flagged.

+The build is 32-bit, so connecting with Telegram for the first time may take a few moments.

+Alternatively, see "Building the Windows Installer" below.

 #### Fedora (22, 23)